estes-sj/Backrest-Summary-Reporter/README.md

 Then, we can similarly auto-mount via `fstab` as we did with locally connected drives.
 1. Connect the drive to the machine on the local network and follow the steps on that machine for [external drives Linux](#external-drives-linux) if it needs to be added to that `fstab`.
-2. Get the local ip address of the machine with `ifconfig`.
+2. Obtain the local ip address of the machine using `ifconfig`.
-3. On the host machine, generate an SSH key if you don't already have one.
+3. On the host machine, generate an SSH key if you do not already have one.
    ```bash
    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
    ```
-4. Press Enter to accept default file location (`~/.ssh/id_rsa`)
+4. Press **Enter** to accept default file location (`~/.ssh/id_rsa`)
 5. Copy the Public Key to Machine 2:
    ```bash
    ssh-copy-id user@machine2_ip_or_hostname